 - Follow the doctor’s orders, including staying off the job.

 - Do not give any recorded statements to the insurance carrier.

 - Contact a law firm to go over your rights.

 - Ask if your employer has any light duty positions if you are placed on work restrictions by a treating physician.

 - Document your mileage to and from medical appointments for reimbursement by the insurance carrier.

 - Do not treat injuries on your own or with your health insurance unless the employer and the carrier refuse to provide you benefits.

 Florida workers’ compensation laws and the process of obtaining benefits can be complicated and frustrating.
 With an experienced law firm on your side, you can feel more comfortable with the process and ensure your rights are protected.
 Crucial evidence in your case can be lost or destroyed, and time is of the essence to secure legal representation to preserve your rights.

-Call us at 800-669-0151 for more specific information regarding your injury in a free initial consultation.
-We maintain offices in Tampa, Ocala, Naples, Ft.
-Lauderdale, Jacksonville, West Palm Beach and Miami, enabling us to fight for injured workers anywhere in Florida.
+Feldman Williams, PLLC helps employees throughout Florida and Georgia file workers’ comp claims and appeal workers’ comp denials.
+To discuss more specific information regarding your injury with a dedicated attorney, contact us to schedule a free initial assessment.
+We maintain offices in Tampa, Jacksonville, and Atlanta, enabling us to fight for injured workers anywhere in Florida and Georgia.
 For your convenience, we can arrange a meeting at your home, hospital or any public place or the consultation can be completely handled over the telephone.